Family Offices: Steps, Stages and Structures – Private Trust Companies and the Guernsey Private Foundation

 Pooled and enhanced fiduciary support

-At an early stage several disparate family related structures are transferred to a single fiduciary provider or trustee with whom the family has a good existing relationship or who has been recommended by a trusted advisor.
+The family may consider transferring the administration of their holding entities to a professional licensed fiduciary with whom the family has an existing relationship or who has been recommended by a trusted advisor.

-These structures will generally take the form of a discretionary Trust or Foundation.
-The Trustee or Foundation Council can then be instructed to assist with developing the position into a standalone family office position, utilising their knowledge, experience and existing resources of qualified staff and policies and procedures.
-At this stage efficiencies are created in the management and administration of the structures under a single provider, the family / advisor relationship is reinforced, and additional cost efficiencies often result.
+These structures may take the form of a Discretionary Trust or Foundation.
+The Trustee or Foundation Council can then be tasked with assisting the transition the family’s affairs into a standalone family office position, utilising their knowledge, experience and existing resources of qualified staff and policies and procedures.
+At this stage efficiencies are created in the management and administration of the structures under a single provider, the family / advisor relationship is reinforced, and additional cost savings often result.

 Private Trust Company (PTC)

 For many years the PTC has been the preferred vehicle for administering the assets of wealthy families and many variants have emerged across the various financial centres which specialise in providing them and whose legislation and regulation are particularly suited to private wealth management.

 One of the main attractions of the PTC being those decisions, relating to the underlying trusts and assets, are made by directors who are carefully chosen by the family or may even be family members.

 There are a number of variants of the PTC, which can be limited by either shares or guarantee or even with separate classes of shares for voting purposes.
 Consideration as to the level of control exerted over the PTC needs to be carefully considered as too much control can lead to tax implications.
 The most common solution to the control issue has been to hold shares in the PTC through a purpose trust (see diagram), which creates additional layers of ownership and administration.

 Whilst PTC’s remain a popular specialist solution, Guernsey can also offer a simpler structure through the Private Trust Foundation (PTF).